 Are CDs Worth It?

-Certificates of Deposit (CDs) are a type of savings account that allows you to earn a high fixed interest rate for locking up your funds for a set period of time.
+Certificates of deposit (CDs) are a type of savings account that allows you to earn a high fixed interest rate for locking up your funds for a set period of time.

 But are CDs worth it?

 With some account restrictions and possible penalties, CDs aren’t for everyone.
-We’ll cover the pros and cons of CD accounts, show you how much you can make, and also be clear on who they are NOT for.
+We’ll cover the pros and cons of CD accounts, show you how much you can make, and also be clear on who they are not for.

-How CDs work
+How CDs Work

-Once you choose a CD term length and deposit your funds, you will be unable to access those funds without penalty.
+Once you choose a CD term and deposit your money, you can't access those funds before the end of that term without paying a penalty.
 Federal law requires a penalty of seven days’ simple interest if you withdraw funds within six days of deposit.
-But every CD has its own penalty terms, so it’s important to read through them before making a deposit.

 Pros of CDs